 More people than ever are working remotely.
 Some are working on a hybrid schedule with some days in the office.
 Companies have been increasingly allowing the option to work from home especially with the current circumstances we are all experiencing.
-Given all this, how will the housing market be affected?
+Given all this, how will the housing market be affected by remote working?

 Remote Work on the Rise

 According to studies by Global Workplace Analytics and Flex Jobs, Working remotely increased in the U.S. 159% between 2005 and 2017.
 This does not include gig economy workers like free-lancers.
 These jobs have been increasing in recent years as well.
 A study done by Zillow reports, “A little over half (56%) of employed recent home buyers and exactly half of renters said they work from home at least one day a week.
 About two-thirds (67%) of sellers and a somewhat lower share (39%) of homeowners who have been in their home at least a year (and who tend to be older than buyers) said they enjoyed the occasional work-from-home day.
 Still, the commute isn’t entirely avoidable for most.
 Only about one in five (21%) buyers, 16% of renters and 23% of sellers in the labor force said they work remotely full-time.